-Children benefit greatly from time spent outdoors and we provide opportunities for this each day.
+Children benefit greatly from time spent outdoors, and we provide opportunities for this each day.
 Outdoor play offers children unique opportunities for learning about various activities and the environment that cannot always be obtained from being indoors.
-Additionally outdoor play enhances gross motor play that is part of promoting healthy body development and coordination.
-Outdoor play may also involve "getting dirty or a bit wet" please provide appropriate clothing for this.
+Additionally, outdoor play enhances gross motor play, which is part of promoting healthy body development and coordination.
+Outdoor play may also involve "getting dirty or a bit wet."
+Please provide appropriate clothing for this.
 Both Daycare programs aim to have a minimum of 60 minutes of active outdoor play.
-Most days we are able to exceed this amount by playing outside both mornings (between 9:30-11:30am) and afternoons (between 3:00-5:00pm), occasionally having our active play in the gymnasium.
+Most days we can exceed this amount by playing outside both mornings (between 9:30-11:30am) and afternoons (between 3:00-5:00pm), occasionally having our active play in the gymnasium.

 Occasionally, trips to local areas typically accessed by walking may occur, for example, to the beach or local library.
-Parents will be informed prior to these trips.
+Parents will be informed before these trips.

-The 3 to 5 year olds have a separate playground from the younger children in order to provide a safe and stimulating, age appropriate environment.
-Activities and outdoor equipment is rotated and adjusted by theme or season.
+The 3 to 5 year olds have a separate playground from the younger children to provide a safe, stimulating, age-appropriate environment.
+Activities and outdoor equipment are rotated and adjusted by theme or season.

-It is important to note that we have a zero-screen policy in our child care programs.
+It is important to note that we have a zero-screen policy in our childcare programs.
 Children will not have access to television or any other form of screen time, including tablets and other mobile devices.